facebook/react-native-website/docs/accessibilityinfo.md

 static sendAccessibilityEvent(host: HostInstance, eventType: AccessibilityEventTypes);
 ```

-Send an accessibility event to a React component.
+Imperatively trigger an accessibility event to a React component, like

 :::note
 Make sure that any `View` you want to receive the accessibility focus has `accessible={true}`.